Drawing

 Animations

-We can make shapes to appear to me moving on the screen by clearing the screen and placing the shape at new location.
+We can make shapes appear to be moving on the screen by clearing the screen and placing the shape at the new location.
 An example would be to move a DrawCircle() across the screen.
-The circle will move on the x axis from 10 to 100 with 3 steps in each loop.
+The circle will move on the x-axis from 10 to 100 with 3 steps in each loop.
 Note that the DrawCircle() is NOT moving!
-Your eyes see it moving, but it is actually just a new circle that is getting drawn on a new location while clearing the old one.
+Your eyes see it moving, but it is just a new circle that is getting drawn on a new location while clearing the old one.

 var x = 10;